argilla-io/argilla/README.md

 That said, Argilla gives you different shortcuts and utils to make loading data into Argilla a breeze, such as the ability to read datasets directly from the Hugging Face Hub.

 In summary, the recommended process for uploading data into Argilla would be following:

-(1) Install Argilla Python library,
+1. Install Argilla Python library,

-(2) Open a Jupyter Notebook,
+2. Open a Jupyter Notebook,

-(3) Make sure you have a Argilla server instance up and running,
+3. Make sure you have a Argilla server instance up and running,

-(4) Read your source dataset using Pandas, Hugging Face datasets, or any other library,
+4. Read your source dataset using Pandas, Hugging Face datasets, or any other library,

-(5) Do any data preparation, pre-processing, or pre-annotation with a pretrained model, and
+5. Do any data preparation, pre-processing, or pre-annotation with a pretrained model, and

-(6) Transform your dataset rows/records into Argilla records and log them into a dataset using `rb.log`.
+6. Transform your dataset rows/records into Argilla records and log them into a dataset using `rb.log`.
 If your dataset is already loaded as a Hugging Face dataset, check the `read_datasets` method to make this process even simpler.

 ### How can I train a model

-The training datasets curated with Argilla are model agnostic.
+The training datasets created with Argilla are model agnostic.

 You can choose one of many amazing frameworks to train your model, like [transformers](https://huggingface.co/docs/transformers/), [spaCy](https://spacy.io/), [flair](https://github.com/flairNLP/flair) or [sklearn](https://scikit-learn.org).

 Check out our [cookbook](https://rubrix.readthedocs.io/en/stable/guides/cookbook.html) and our [tutorials](https://rubrix.readthedocs.io/en/stable) on how Argilla integrates with these frameworks.

-If you want to train a Hugging Face transformer, we provide a neat shortcut to [prepare your dataset for training](https://rubrix.readthedocs.io/en/stable/reference/python/python_client.html#rubrix.client.datasets.DatasetForTextClassification.prepare_for_training).
+If you want to train a Hugging Face transformer or spaCy NER model, we provide a neat shortcut to [prepare your dataset for training](https://rubrix.readthedocs.io/en/stable/reference/python/python_client.html#rubrix.client.datasets.DatasetForTextClassification.prepare_for_training).
 ### Can Argilla share the Elasticsearch Instance/cluster?
 Yes, you can use the same Elasticsearch instance/cluster for Argilla and other applications.

-You only need to perform some configuration, check the Advanced installation guide in the [docs](https://docs.rubrix.ml/).
+You only need to perform some configuration, check the Advanced installation guide in the docs.
 ### How to solve an exceeded flood-stage watermark in Elasticsearch?
 By default, Elasticsearch is quite conservative regarding the disk space it is allowed to use.

 If less than 5% of your disk is free, Elasticsearch can enforce a read-only block on every index, and as a consequence, Argilla stops working.

 To solve this, you can simply increase the watermark by executing the following command in your terminal:

 ```bash

 curl -X PUT "localhost:9200/_cluster/settings?pretty" -H 'Content-Type: application/json' -d'{"persistent": {"cluster.routing.allocation.disk.watermark.flood_stage":"99%"}}'

 ```
 ## Contributors
 <a  href="https://github.com/recognai/rubrix/graphs/contributors">

 <img  src="https://contrib.rocks/image?repo=recognai/rubrix" />